Handy WSUS Commands: Windows Server Update Services Commands, WAUACLT, PowerShell and USOClient

 USOClient: Administering Windows Update Via USOClient

 USO stands for Update Session Orchestrator.
-The usoclient.exe file or the Windows 10 Update Orchestrator, is located in the System32 folder.
-This tool was introduced in Windows 10 and Server 2016 and it replaces the deprecated WUACLT tool.
+The usoclient.exe file or the Windows 10 Update Orchestrator is in the System32 folder.
+This tool was introduced in Windows 10 and Server 2016, and it replaces the deprecated WUACLT tool.

 usoclient.exe StartScan usoclient.exe StartDownload usoclient.exe StartInstall usoclient.exe RefreshSettings usoclient.exe ResumeUpdate usoclient.exe ScanInstallWait usoclient.exe StartInteractiveScan usoclient.exe RestartDevice